Can I work while I’m in the program?

 Are there additional costs outside of tuition, books and other college fees?

-Additional program costs may total approximately $2,000 or more.
+Additional program costs may total approximately $2,600 or more.
 The program costs include health program requirements, uniforms, supplies and student fees.
+Please see the estimated program costs document.

 Do you provide advanced placement or respiratory care course transfer and/or credit for prior learning experience?